ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/indicator_to_indicator_assoc.rst

       </Data>
     </indicatorsResponse>

-To create an association between two Indicators, use the following POST request format:
+To create an Association between two Indicators, use the following POST request format:

 .. code::